-Participation / Attendance (26 Points)
+Participation / Attendance (18 Points)

 Class attendance and participation is demonstrated by attending class and being psychologically available to learn, completing and handing in weekly class assignments, and participating in class discussions/activities throughout the semester.
 Points are negatively affected by being late to class, demonstrating a disinterest in the material/discussions (e.g., reflection activities, small group activities, discussions, etc.), and/or absences.
 Points are positively impacted by thoughtful contributions made in class, listening to the ideas of other peers, respectively, and demonstrating an enthusiasm for learning.
 Also, please display digital etiquette during class sessions.
-Use of laptops may be used to observe the class PowerPoints/materials specifically.
-Each class (13 sessions; points earned if assigned tasks are completed): .5 = prompt; .5 = psychologically invested, prepared, and present; 1.0 = participation, thoughtful contributions, completed in-class assignments).
-(2 points possible per class session)
+Use of laptops may be used to observe the class PowerPoints/materials specifically!!

+Each class (9 sessions; points earned if assigned tasks are completed): .5 = prompt; .5 = psychologically invested, prepared, and present; 1.0 = participation, thoughtful contributions, completed in-class assignments (2 points possible per class session)

 (Each of the assignments below will be elaborated in class sessions.
-Supplemental handouts will provide more depth of what is required and a detailed rubric will be provided, as well.)
+Supplemental handouts will provide more depth as needed).

-Overview of Assignments
+Overview of Assignments and Evaluative Rubrics